 Absolutely.
-Air pollution levels can be nearly 100 times worse in a building than outdoors.
-The American Lung Association says that the majority of people spend 90% of their time in a building, making it critical for homeowners to be aware of indoor air quality (IAQ) in Albany.
+Air pollution levels can be as much as 100 times greater inside than outdoors.
+The American Lung Association found that the majority of people spend 90% of their time in a building, making it critical for homeowners to be aware of indoor air quality (IAQ) in Albany.

 Many regular household items cause inferior indoor air quality, including: